-Private Sub Form_Load() Timer1.Interval = 500 ' Fire two Timer events per second.
-End Sub
+Timer 1.
+Interval = 500 ' Fire two Timer events per second.

 Timer controls let you write interesting programs with just a few lines of code.
+The typical flashing colons:

-The typical (and abused) example is a digital clock.
-Just to make things a bit more compelling, I added flashing colons:
+(and abused) example is a digital clock.
+Just to make things a bit more compelling, I added strTime = Time\$

-Private Sub Timer1_Timer() Dim strTime As String strTime = Time\$ If Mid\$(lblClock.Caption, 3, 1) = ":" Then Mid\$(strTime, 3, 1)= " " Mid\$(strTime, 6, 1) = " " End If lblClock.Caption = strTime End Sub procedure because you might cause the procedure to be reentered, especially if the Interval property is set to a small value and there's a lot of code inside the procedure.
+Private Sub Timer1_Timer()

+Dim strTime As String

+If Mid\$(lblClock.Caption, 3, 1) = ":" Then

+Mid\$(strTime, 3, 1)= " "

+Mid\$(strTime, 6, 1) = " "

+lblClock.Caption = strTime

 You must be careful not to write a lot of code in the Timer event procedure because this code will be executed at every pulse and therefore can easily degrade your application's performance.
-Just as important, never execute a DoEvents statement inside a Timer event
+Just as important, never execute a DoEvents statement inside a Timer event procedure because you might cause the procedure to be reentered, especially if the Interval property is set to a small value and there's a lot of code inside the procedure.